kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 hierarchy accordingly (i.e. deeming those groups invalid) and will not proceed to scheduling it at all.

+##### Runtime validation in Beta

+A complete implementation of runtime hierarchy validation—including verifying that the group tree matches the definition in the corresponding `Workload` object—will be tackled in the **Beta** release.
+While the high-level goals are established, the detailed design requires careful consideration to guarantee consistent decisions and prevent race conditions.

+The initial outline and key challenges to address for the Beta design include:

+*   **Watching `Workload` objects:** To validate whether the runtime group tree matches the actual `Workload`-defined tree, the scheduler will potentially need to list and watch `Workload` objects.
+Since the number of distinct active workloads in a cluster is relatively small and their objects are lightweight, introducing this watch is expected to have a negligible impact on the scheduler's scalability.
+*   **Validation Loop in the Scheduling Queue:** Validating group hierarchies against `Workload` definitions can be computationally heavier than simple single-pod validations.
+To ensure this does not affect the scheduler's main loop performance, this validation will happen in the scheduling queue as a separate loop.
+It will target stalled or long-standing hierarchies (e.g., those residing in the queue for too long and failing to become schedulable) that have spent excessive time in the unschedulable cache.
+*   **Race Conditions & Atomic Transitions:** A central challenge is the thread-safe transition of group hierarchies.
+We must ensure that moving hierarchies between the queue's "unschedulable hierarchies" (represented in memory by `unschedulablePodGroups`) and the active queue (`activeQ`) is done atomically under a single lock to prevent race conditions during concurrent updates and scheduling attempts.

 ### Changes in kube-scheduler

 #### Multi-level gang scheduling